ClementNerma/Rave/docs/books/hybrid.md

 name = (name == 'Marc') ?
 'Welcome Marc' : 'I don\'t know who you are';
 ```

+Note that the two values must be of the same type.

 ### Inline blocks

 Sometimes it's just more intuitive and redeable to write the condition _after_ the instruction.
 This is where we use _inline conditions_: